General Classification Of Manufacturing Processes(Illustrated Expression)

-Matlab is also programming language that is used for mathematical calculations generally.
-Also you can use general programming language features in the Matlab programming.
-So you can use ‘for-end’ loop in Matlab programming when you are calculating various kinds of mathematical situations in Matlab.
-In this article we will show you how to use ‘For End’ loop in Matlab programming.
+Matlab® is also a programming language that is used for mathematical calculations generally.
+Also, you can use general programming language features in Matlab® programming.
+So you can use the ‘for-end’ loop in Matlab® programming when you are calculating various kinds of mathematical situations in Matlab®.
+In this article, we will show you how to use the ‘For End’ loop in Matlab® programming.

-We preffered to explain ‘For End’ with a very basic example to teach you the logic in Matlab.
-If you want much more complex examples in below comments, we can prepare another article about it.
+We preferred to explain ‘For End’ with a very basic example to teach you the logic in Matlab®.
+If you want much more complex examples in the below comments, we can prepare another article about it.

-As you can see above, we types ‘for’ and an ‘a’ variable.
-So we equalize the variable ‘a’ to a vector as shown by green arrow above.
-So you need to equalize a ‘vector’ to a variable that you are using in ‘for’ loop.
-At each loop, the variable ‘a’ will take the each value from right to left respectively in the vector that you assigned.
+As you can see above, we type ‘for’ and an ‘a’ variable.
+So we equalize the variable ‘a’ to a vector as shown by the green arrow above.
+So you need to equalize a ‘vector’ to a variable that you are using in the ‘for’ loop.
+At each loop, the variable ‘a’ will take each value from right to left respectively in the vector that you assigned.

 So you can write your calculations inside the for-end loop.
-These calculations and codes will work in every loop and every values that ‘a’ will be taken.
-At the last element of assigned vector, the ‘a’ variable will take the last element, and the calculation inside the ‘for’code will performed last time.
-After that the for-end loop will over then the program go on to the following codes in Matlab.
+These calculations and codes will work in every loop and every value that ‘a’ will be taken.
+At the last element of the assigned vector, the ‘a’ variable will take the last element, and the calculation inside the ‘for code will be performed last time.
+After that, the for-end loop will over then the program goes on to the following codes in Matlab®.

-As you can see in red box above, the values of ‘a’ and ‘b’ is like that in Matlab.
+As you can see in the red box above, the values of ‘a’ and ‘b’ are like those in Matlab®.

-So the general logic of for-end loop in Matlab programming is like that.
+So the general logic of the for-end loop in Matlab® programming is like that.